davidHarush/MovieApp-ComposeMultiplatform-/README.md

 ## Contributing

 Feel free to contribute to this project by submitting pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-### Contribution Steps

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeatureName`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeatureName`).
-5. Open a pull request.

 ---